mis0b1gboy/apt_to_deb/README.md

 $ cd apt_to_deb

-$ nano depend (fill with packages you want to download)
+$ vim depend (fill with packages you want to download)

 $ chmod +x dependencies.sh